cloudmesh-community/fa18-523-71/paper/paper.md

-- Smart metering using IoT\: For measuring the consumption of gas, energy and water in buildings, a device capable of working with Internet called a smart meter is used.
+- *Smart metering using IoT:* For measuring the consumption of gas, energy and water in buildings, a device capable of working with Internet called a smart meter is used.
 It has helped overcome the disadvantages of measuring just the overall consumption by allowing to record the level of consumption of each of the resources used thereby benefitting consumers monetary wise.
 In this way, Internet of Things (IoT) has helped improve the process of forecasting and binding the consumption of power [@www-iot-industrialusecase].